wink-run/.github/profile/README.md

 Let your memory wink!

-**A Chrome extension powered by LLM (Large Language Model) that serves as an alternative to native bookmarks and reading lists.
+**An AI-driven Chrome extension that can replace native bookmarks and reading list, and it also supports topic classification and content summarization..
 It transforms you from being merely a collector into someone who can easily find and access their collected items when needed.
 It even brings them right to you, giving you a wink, when you require them!**

 #### It can solve frustrations like the following for you: